208.453.9800

 Input Shaft

-The T-56 Magnum’s input shaft (positioned on right) represents another significant strength upgrade for the transmission’s first line of defense.
+The Magnum’s input shaft (positioned on right) represents another significant strength upgrade for the transmission’s first line of defense.
 Improvements include additional material throughout the length of the shaft, increased face width, a larger input bearing, and generously long splines to accommodate twin-disc clutch setups.
-As an additional strength consideration, all T-56 Magnums will come equipped with 26-spline input shafts.
+As an additional strength consideration, all Magnums will come equipped with 26-spline input shafts.
 10-spline ‘Ford-style’ units will not be available.

 Synchronizers

-Allowing the space for the Magnum’s wider gears is one of the cornerstones of it’s development—cutting edge compact synchronizer technology.
-These all-new synchronizers are considerably narrower (top image, left) than their T-56 counterparts (top image, right) and feature fine pitch tooth angles to effectively decrease the amount of travel necessary for engagement.
+Allowing the space for the Magnum’s wider gears is one of the cornerstones of its development—cutting-edge compact synchronizer technology.
+These all-new synchronizers are considerably narrower (top image, left) than their T56 counterparts (top image, right) and feature fine pitch tooth angles to effectively decrease the amount of travel necessary for engagement.
 Not only are shift throws shortened, but thanks to new spring-loaded ball-type inserts (bottom image, left), friction is greatly reduced; resulting in lower shift efforts and reduced ‘double-bump’ during shifts—also known as better shift feel.

 Shift Forks

-Yet another substantial part of the T-56 Magnum’s unparalleled performance are the redesigned shift forks (shown at left, rear position) featuring integrated ‘shift keys’ to virtually eliminate the possibility of bending shift forks.
-In such cases related to the original T-56, this action typically referred to as ‘bending’ is in most cases actually a ‘wallowing’ of the shift rail bore caused by aggressive or incorrect use in conjunction with the vulnerable keyway machined into the bore itself.
+Yet another substantial part of the Magnum’s unparalleled performance are the redesigned shift forks (shown at left, rear position) featuring integrated ‘shift keys’ to virtually eliminate the possibility of bending shift forks.
+In such cases related to the original T56, this action typically referred to as ‘bending’ is in most cases actually a ‘wallowing’ of the shift rail bore caused by aggressive or incorrect use in conjunction with the vulnerable keyway machined into the bore itself.
 Under high-stress conditions, the enlargement of the bore could cause deflection on the shift rail, sometimes resulting in serious engagement issues.
-The new design of the T-56 Magnum not only completely separates the links from the bores, but also casts them into the forks for greater precision and a more positive shift feel.
+The new design of the Magnum not only completely separates the links from the bores, but also casts them into the forks for greater precision and a more positive shift feel.

 Other points of interest regarding the shift forks are added cross-sectional material for increased rigidity and larger shift pads to promote better wear characteristics.